On the in vivo recognition of kidney stones using machine learning: Introduction

 The international morpho-constitutional classification of urinary stones includes seven groups denoted by roman numerals going from I to VII.
 As seen in Table 1, each group is associated with a specific crystalline type.
 Groups I to V designate whewellite, weddellite, uric acid dihydrate, calcium and non-calcium phosphates (i.e., brushite) and cystine, respectively.
 Group VI contains protein rich calculi which are very infrequent and group VII gathers all other kidney stone types.
 Each group is itself divided into several subgroups to differentiate morphologies and aetiologies for a given crystalline type (the subgroup names are designated by letters which complete the roman numbers).
-The most recent lithogenic events (i.e., cristal type) are located on the surface of the kidney stone, whereas less recent events are observable on the section of the kidney stone \cite{corrales2021}.
+The most recent lithogenic events (i.e., cristal type) are located on the surface, whereas less recent events are observable on the section~\cite{corrales2021classification}.